Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge the European Union MaX Center of Excellence (EU-H2020 Grant No. 824143), the Partnership for Advanced Computing in Europe, PRACE, for awarding us access to computational resources in Joliot-Curie at GENCI@CEA, France (EU-H2020 Grant No. 2019215186) as well as technical and human support provided by IZO-SGI SGIker of the University of the Basque Country (UPV/EHU) and European funding (ERDF and ESF).
-ICN2 is supported by the Severo Ochoa program from Spanish MINECO (Grant No. SEV-2017-0706) and by Generalitat de Catalunya (CERCA Programme).
+The authors acknowledge the European Union MaX Center of Excellence (EU-H2020 Grant No. 824143), the Partnership for Advanced Computing in Europe (PRACE) for awarding us access to computational resources in Joliot-Curie at GENCI@CEA, France (EU-H2020 Grant No. 2019215186), computational resources at Pirineus and the technical support provided by Consorci de Serveis Universitaris de Catalunya (RES grants No. FI-2022-1-0023 and FI-2022-2-0035) as well as technical and human support provided by IZO-SGI SGIker of the University of the Basque Country (UPV/EHU) and European funding (ERDF and ESF).
+ICN2 is supported by the Severo Ochoa program from Spanish MINECO (Grant No. CEX2021-001214-S) and by Generalitat de Catalunya (CERCA Programme).
 ICMAB is supported by the Severo Ochoa program from Spanish MICIU (Grant No. CEX2019-000917-S).
 PO acknowledges support by Spanish MICIU, AEI and EU FEDER (Grant No. PGC2018- 096955-B-C43).
-AG acknowledges support by Spanish MICIU, AEI and EU FEDER (Grant No. PGC2018-096955-B-C44) and by Generalitat de Catalunya (Grant No. 2017SGR1506).
+AG acknowledges support by Spanish MICIU, AEI and EU FEDER (Grant No. PGC2018-096955-B-C44).
+P.O. and A.G. acknowledge support from Generalitat de Catalunya (Grant No. 2021SGR01519).
 EA acknowledges funding from Spanish MICINN through grant PID2019-107338RB- C61/AEI/10.13039/501100011033, as well as a Mar\'{\i}a de Maeztu award to Nanogune, Grant CEX2020-001038-M funded by MCIN/AEI/ 10.13039/501100011033.
 We also thank Dr. David L{\'{o}}pez-Dur{\'{a}}n for useful discussions and providing the introduction to the MatrixSwitch library.